ADVERTISEMENTS

 4. Krita

-Krita started as KImageShop, an initiative started by members within the KDE project who chose to develop an app in the family of KOffice suite.
+Krita started as KImageShop, an initiative started by members of the KDE project who chose to develop an app in the family of the KOffice suite.

 The project aim is to build a GUI shell around ImageMagick with plugin support, and long story short, 10 years and 2 name changes later, Krita is here free of charge with full compatibility with GIMP plugins and tons of other image manipulation tools.